shanmukhipriya99/ECDSA-NODE/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+### What have I done?

+I have made the application request access to connect to you metamask wallet.
+Once you connect your wallet to the application, your address gets auto-populated in the **Wallet Address** input field of the Wallet component.
+Then you can click on the **Add Account** button and this address's balance will get initiated to 100.
+You can now transfer this balance to any account after signing the transaction.

+### Behind the Scenes

+Once you click the **Transfer** button, MetaMask requests your signature.
+This signature is then sent to the server where the public key of this address is derived using the `ethereum-cryptography` library and the signature is verified using the `verify()` function.
+If the signature is valid, then the balances of the sender and recipient are updated.

+The live application is available at: https://au-ecdsa-node-dapp.onrender.com/